 By going to Tutin I made my change of direction kind of definitive.
 I left the Green Trail and headed for Kosovo without the detour via Zubin Potok (which is also in Kosovo, but a bit more east).
 In Tutin I met a local mountaineer who helped me planning my route and introduced me to more local food.
 On top that I could sleep another in a bed and had another shower.

 Not a chance.
-On the second (?) highest peak of Serbia (Pogled/Beleg) which is actually on the border with Kosovo and Montenegro I didn’t see a thing.
-The transversale was impossible.
+On the second (?) highest peak of Serbia (Beleg) which is actually on the border with Kosovo and Montenegro I didn’t see a thing.
+The transversal was impossible.
 Grrr.
-But well, instead of being grumpy about it, I focussed on something else: the fact that I made it to the border.
-That I just finished another stage of my hike across/through/on/around the Balkans.
+But well, instead of being grumpy about it, I focused on something else: the fact that I made it to the border.
+That I just finished another stage of my Balkan thru-hike.

 I waved Serbia goodbye and descended.